oceanprotocol/pdr-backend/READMEs/trader.md

 The baseline settings use a linear model inputting prices of the previous 10 epochs as inputs, a simulated 0% trading fee, and a trading strategy of "buy if predict up; sell 5min later".
 You can play with different values in `my_ppss.yaml`.

 Profit isn't guaranteed: fees, slippage and more eats into them.
-Model accuracy makes a huge difference too.
+Model accuracy makes a big difference too.

 ## Run Trader Bot on Sapphire Testnet